 Users calling customer service for support may be asked by Electron Microscopy Sciences to supply information from the error log of the incubator.
+This internal memory may be accessed by choosing the Settings -> Error menu item.
 It enables the user to browse through the most recent 22 alarm messages that were caused by hardware or control loop errors.
-Each error is displayed with an internal error code.
+Each error is displayed with the date and time of its occurrence, a brief clear text description and an internal error code.